eclipse-emfcloud/ecore-glsp/client/README.md

-# theia-ecore
+# ecore-glsp client
-The example of how to build the Theia-based applications with the theia-ecore.
+The example of how to build the Theia-based applications with the ecore-glsp.

 ## Getting started